jedrzejkubica/countPaths/README.md

 adjacency matrix ** k -> the number of **paths** between nodes i and j

 note: keep paths of length > the shortest path

+idea:

+start from a node, move to another node, count the number of neighbors excluding the previous node, repeat for all nodes until k==d or convergence (?)